 Claiming 1 Allowance

-- If your filing status is single this is the safe choice.
+- If your filing status is single and you have one job then this is the safe choice.
 If you are just an individual and barring any complicated tax situations, you’ll most likely still receive a refund.
 Though it will be smaller than if you claim zero allowances.
 This is the most common number of allowances claimed

 Claiming 2 Allowances